 New employees may have the option of joining into a RRSP plan.
-In the first year the Employer will put a maximum of 1% of the employees wage into the RRSP.
+In the first year the Employer will put a maximum of one percent of the employees wage into the RRSP.
 The employee must meet or exceed this amount.

-After completion of one years employment the Employer will put in a maximum of 2% into the RRSP.
+After completion of one year employment the Employer will put in a maximum of two percent into the RRSP.
 The employee must meet or exceed such amount; with the following increases: